-Implementation Tools: We implement BLOCKWATCH using the LLVM compiler infrastructure [15].
+Implementation Tools: We implement BLOCKWATCH using the LLVM compiler infrastructure [17].
 LLVM is a compilation infrastructure for lifelong program analysis and transformation.
 It has an intermediate representation (IR) that uses Static Single Assignment (SSA) form.
 The IR is manipulated by our custom passes before being compiled to machine code.
 We first compile the program to LLVM IR and apply BLOCKWATCH's static analysis to: (1) analyze the program's IR and find the similarity category for each branch; (2) instrument the program's IR with calls to our custom library.
+For each of the benchmarks, the static analysis and instrumentation passes take less than 1 second on a quad-core core i7 machine with 8 GB RAM.
 Finally, we compile the instrumented IR to machine code on our target platform.
-We also use the Boost library's hash table in the runtime monitor's implementation [16].
+We also use the Boost library's hash table in the runtime monitor's implementation [18].

-Benchmarks: We use seven programs in the SPLASH-2 Benchmark Suite [12] for evaluating BLOCKWATCH.
+Benchmarks: We use seven programs in the SPLASH-2 Benchmark Suite [13] for evaluating BLOCKWATCH.
 The SPLASH-2 Benchmark Suite has been extensively used for studies of shared memory parallel programs.
-We use the default configurations of the suite except that we vary the number of threads in order to study the scalability of BLOCK-WATCH.
-Table IV describes the characteristics of the seven programs.
+We use the default configurations of the suite except that we vary the number of threads in order to study the scalability of BLOCKWATCH.
+Table IV describes the characteristics of the programs.
 In the table, the parallel section refers to the part of the program which is executed concurrently by two or more threads.
-Because BLOCKWATCH relies on the similarity across threads to detect errors, we focus on the parallel section of the program.
+Because BLOCKWATCH relies on the similarity across threads to detect errors, we focus on the parallel section of the program in reporting the similarity categories assigned to branches.

-CHARACTERISTICS OF BENCHMARK PROGRAMS
+TABLE IV CHARACTERISTICS OF BENCHMARK PROGRAMS